sxu75374/PC-MRI-research/README.md

 `AgeCorr.m`: analyzes the correlation between PI, RI and patients' age.

 ### [Project 3](https://github.com/sxu75374/PC-MRI-research/tree/main/proj3):
-Project 3 implements the image processing part of small perforating vessels detection in the paper by Bouvy, W. H., et al. [Assessment of Blood Flow Velocity and Pulsatility in Cerebral Perforating Arteries with 7-T Quantitative Flow MRI](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5008170/) and the paper by Geurts, Lennart, et al. [Better and Faster Velocity Pulsatility Assessment in Cerebral White Matter Perforating Arteries with 7T Quantitative Flow MRI through Improved Slice Profile, Acquisition Scheme, and Postprocessing](https://pubmed.ncbi.nlm.nih.gov/28699211/).
+Project 3 implements the image processing part of small perforating vessels detection in the paper written by Bouvy, W. H., et al. [Assessment of Blood Flow Velocity and Pulsatility in Cerebral Perforating Arteries with 7-T Quantitative Flow MRI](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5008170/) and the paper written by Geurts, Lennart, et al. [Better and Faster Velocity Pulsatility Assessment in Cerebral White Matter Perforating Arteries with 7T Quantitative Flow MRI through Improved Slice Profile, Acquisition Scheme, and Postprocessing](https://pubmed.ncbi.nlm.nih.gov/28699211/).

 `getAllFiles.m`: get all the address of the images in the data folders.